Iamaskh/fabricator-rtd/docs/generate-org-material.rst

 Generate organizations
 =====

 Before we go ahead creating either a local or multi-machine network, we have to first create individual scripts for each organization.
-To do this easily, we have created a script called generate-org.sh which copies the material from /fabric-template folder (see the code above) and parametrizes it according to each organization.
+To do this easily, we have created a script called generate-org.sh which copies the material from the :file:`./fabric-template` folder and parametrizes it according to each organization.

 Make sure you are present in the root directory of the repository: